DigitalHarborFoundation/rag-for-math-qa/README.md

 Intended to be the base for a Streamlit app that could be used for annotation, but also now using it for experimentation with the LLM hub.

+We would probably rename the repo before making it public.

 Nothing is expected to be fully stable in this repository.